Country of origin: Greece

 Fat content: 30%

 Calcium content: 318 mg/100g

-Anthotyros, also known as Anthotiro is a traditional Greek whey cheese prepared from unpasturized sheep’s and goat's milk or mixtures.
-Regions of Macedonia, Thrace, Thessalia, Peloponissos, Ionian Islands, Aegean islands, Crete Island and Epirus have been producing this cheese for centuries.
-The name Anthotyros, literally translated means “flower cheese”, comes from the wafting aromas of wild herbs.
+Anthotyros also known as Anthotiro is a traditional Greek cheese prepared with adding whey in sheep or goat milk or sometimes mixture of these milk.
+Regions of Macedonia, Thrace, Thessalia, Peloponissos, Ionian Islands, Aegean Islands, Crete Island and Epirus have been producing this cheese for centuries.
+The name Anthotyros literally translated means “flower cheese”, comes from the wafting aromas of wild herbs.

-Dry Anthotyros or Anthotyro Xero is salted and matured Mizithra available in a truncated cone or ball.
+Dry Anthotyros or Anthotyro Xero is a matured cheese available in a truncated cone or ball shape.
 If Anthotyros is left to age, thick salt is usually added to cover the exterior.
-Dry Anthotyros has a hard texture, salty taste, white paste and savoury flavour.
+Dry Anthotyros has a hard texture, salty taste and savoury flavour.
 It has a very powerful smell reminiscent of a sherry.
-When aged, it is an excellent grating cheese and can be used to augment the taste of pastas, spaghetti or salads.
+When aged, it is an excellent grating cheese and can be used to augment the taste of pasta, spaghetti or salads.